The two-step, foolproof strategy to make your goals actually happen.

-As I mentioned in last week’s post – staying excited and motivated about your goals – reframing your goals into pressies for yourself (particularly your copy-and-pasted goals, year after year), is a huge part of how to make your next 12 months game-changing 👏
+As I mentioned in my last post – staying excited and motivated about your goals – reframing your goals into pressies for yourself (particularly your copy-and-pasted goals, year after year), is a huge part of how to make your next 12 months game-changing 👏

 Setting yourself goals from the voice of your inner coach as opposed to the voice of your inner critic can be the fundamental difference between a game-changing year, and a very-much-the-same-as-last-year year.

 So now you’re in the zone of feeling excited and motivated about where you’re heading, how the bejaysus can you actually get there?!
 Well that’s what this week’s post is alllll about – your two-step, foolproof strategy to make your goals actually happen this time!

 Now I appreciate on the surface, this goes against the grain of what everyone else on the planet is telling you to do when it comes to goal setting – dream big, reach for the stars, you know the drill.
 (And yes, of course to all those things when you’re dreaming up what you want).
 But this is a crucial thing to note – you’re now planning how to get to what you want, and if you don’t include a dose of realism into the mix at this point, you’re self-sabotaging.

 Be honest with yourself with where you’re at right now, and where you need or want to be.

 If you don’t, you’re snatching your dreams from yourself before you’ve even started.
 If you’re only committing to ‘this time next year I’ll be…’, then it’s highly possible you won’t be, because it’s too broad and unspecific a target to work towards.
 Which is why…

 You need to set your goals over three-month periods (a quarter), and no more!